 Another big takeaway for me was that mixing truly is a subjective artform along with the actual composition, arrangement and performance stages and that a clear goal before you start is if not a must, then extremely helpful.
 I’ll try to stop mixing as I write/arrange/track from now on!!”

 Other things I learned:

-Patrick Mercier is another home studio musician who learned some game changing mix moves about panning, stereo widening and parallel compression that changed the way he approached mixing for the better.
+Patrick Mercier is another home studio musician working in electronic music production who learned some game changing mix moves about panning, stereo widening and parallel compression that changed the way he approached mixing for the better.

 "Thanks for the recording of our call.
 My initial impression is that you are going to be just what I need.